Childhood Eczema – can it be avoided?

 This means plenty of fresh vegetables, no processed or packaged foods, no additives, and low in sugar.
 Let them drink water.

 Make sure your child gets enough vitamins and minerals

 Especially, zinc which is low in Australian, New Zealand and US soils and is essential for the immune system and skin healing.
 If your child has white spots on the fingernails, ask your GP to check the zinc level.
 You should be able to get most of your vitamins and minerals from a healthy and varied diet.
 But if the food is grown on mineral-deficient soils, the food will be low in those minerals.
 Soils in Australia and New Zealand are low in zinc, selenium, and iodine.
 If you live somewhere else, research your soil quality to find out which minerals you may need to supplement (under medical supervision as you can overdose even on minerals).

 Encourage your child to play outdoors

 Apart from the positive effects of exercise on your child’s overall health, mood, learning, and sleep; time spent in the sunshine is needed to produce vitamin D. The lower your vitamin D, the worse your allergies and eczema.
-In the winter the sun is not strong enough to produce sufficient vitamin D and your child will probably need a supplement – or a trip to a sunny island.
-In Northern Europe it is public health policy to routinely supplement all children in order to prevent infections, allergies, rickets and other vitamin D deficiency related health problems.
+In the winter the sun is not strong enough to provide sufficient vitamin D, and your child will probably need a supplement – or a trip to a sunny island.
+In Northern Europe, it is public health policy to routinely supplement all children to prevent infections, allergies, rickets and other vitamin D deficiency related health problems.
 In the summer expose your child’s skin to sunshine without letting the skin burn.
 Check your UV meter and don’t overdo the sun.

 Avoid chemicals that irritate the immune system and the skin